naveen-v-v/patient-management-system/README.md

 - Patient Service (patient-service)
 - Billing Service (billing-service)
 - Analytics Service (analytics-service)
-- grpc service
+- API Gateway Service (api-gateway)
-- API Gateway Service
+- grpc service (It is integrated within each microservice as needed)

 ### Docker
 - Docker compose file is present in the root folder.